run-x/opta-docs/content/en/Architecture/kubernetes.md

 Istio) and is the one we provide for our users.
 We chose it over Istio due to its absurdly simple maintenance and upgrade stories while still offering the vast majority of the important service mesh features (e.g. traffic control, grpc+http load balancing, mTLS, golden metrics).
 Linkerd also takes pride in its security and has undergone intense security audits.
-The typical opta user should not even see it.
+The typical Opta user should not even see it.

 [Metrics Server](https://github.com/kubernetes-sigs/metrics-server): The official metric server, distributed separately for EKS (comes with GKE) and used to power the standard horizontal pod autoscaler metrics (e.g. automatically scale up